 Noël Coward Theatre

-Since 1903, this has been the venue of several new shows, including the successful production of Gatz.
+Since 1903, this theatre has been the venue of several new shows, including the successful production of Gatz.
 The audience has been lucky enough to see the works of Helen Mirren, Katharine Hepburn and of course the theatre’s namesake Sir Noël Pierce Coward.
 This autumn you will be able to see Impossible: The world’s greatest magic show.

 Celebrating its 110-year anniversary in 2017, we cannot expect anything less than perfection and a spectacular programme from the Queen’s Theatre.
 Topping the already impressive list of performances including Sondheim’s Passion and the classic Hamlet, will be tough, but they kick off the first quarter with the audience favourite Les Misérables.